-Version: May 6, 2020 Name of student
+Version: April 25, 2022 Name of student

 © Computer Vision Laboratory Personal number

 Linköping University Date

 Teaching assistant

+Image restoration

-Image restoration Computer Exercise 4
+Computer Exercise 4

 1 Introduction

 The goal of this exercise is to implement and evaluate methods for 2D image denoising and inpainting based on diffusion-like methods.
 In order to fully understand all steps, you will make a low-level implementation, where each diffusion iteration is explicitly applied to an image.
 The correctness of the implementation will be demonstrated by applying it on a number of images with added noise or missing data.
 Note that, as in all iterative numerical schemes, exact details of filters and step-lengths are important, and incorrect settings make the difference between a great result and garbage.

+Take special note of the design of the Hessian in lecture 15 p.47 (references the slides from 2022) and the gradient operators in lecture 14 p.15-16.

 1.1 Preparations

 Before you come to the computer exercise you should have read through this exercise guide and completed the home exercises.
 They are all clearly marked with a pointing finger.
 To be able to do this you should have read and understood the material related to variational methods, image enhancement and optimization in lectures 13, 14 and 15.

-Expected preparation time: 8h

-1.2 Python

-This lab requires Python 3.6+, SciPy, and OpenCV.
-On ISY computers you set up the environment by calling

-'''

-$ module add courses/TSBB15

-'''

-To access the lab functions from within Python use

-'''

-import lab4

-'''

-Please familiarize yourself with the available functions in this module by calling (from a Python prompt):

-'''

-help(lab4)

-'''

-2 Algorithm Outline for Anisotropic Diffusion

-The partial differential equation (PDE) for anisotropic diffusion is defined as where D is the diffusion tensor and ∇u denotes the gradient of image $u : \Omega \mapsto \mathbb{R}$, where Ω is the image domain.
-Rather than implementing the above PDE we will here consider an alternative formulation.
+Expected preparation time: 8h 1.2 Python This lab requires Python 3.6+, SciPy, and OpenCV.
+On ISY computers you set up the environment by calling \$ module add courses/TSBB15 To access the lab functions from within Python use import lab4 Please familiarize yourself with the available functions in this module by calling (from a Python prompt): help(lab4) 2 Algorithm Outline for Anisotropic Diffusion The partial differential equation (PDE) for anisotropic diffusion is defined as $$\frac{\partial u}{\partial t} = \operatorname{div}(D\nabla u) \tag{1}$$ where D is the diffusion tensor and ∇u denotes the gradient of image $u: \Omega \to \mathbb{R}$, where Ω is the image domain.
+Rather than implementing the above PDE we will here consider an alternative formulation. $\frac{\text{Preparation Question:}}{\text{the } \textit{Trace-based}} \text{ Expand the divergence form in (1) and make the appropriate simplification to obtain the } Trace-based diffusion equation.}$

-$$\frac{\partial u}{\partial t} = \operatorname{div}(D\nabla u) \tag{1}$$

-$\underline{\text{Preparation Question:}} \text{ Expand the divergence form in (1) and make the appropriate simplification to obtain the$ Trace-based $diffusion equation.}$